ross-rotordynamics/ross-report/README.md

 Layout is composed of Pages which is composed of Content objects (like Text or PlotlyFigure), to arrange all the components on the html version you can simply put them in order.
 For a static PDF version of the report you can use `CTRL + P` on a browser like [chrome](https://www.google.com/intl/pt-BR/chrome/).

-In this first example we're going to see how to construct a simple `hello_world.html` with some text and an Plotly Figure.
+In this first example we're going to see how to construct a simple `hello_world.html` with some text and a Plotly Figure.
 ```Python
 from report.graphics import *
 import plotly.graph_objects as go